Ronald ‘Ron’ Lillestol, 65

-Ronald Wayne Lillestol, of Wahpeton, North Dakota, died Tuesday, July 7, 2020 at his home, he was 65.
+Ronald Wayne Lillestol, 65, of Wahpeton, North Dakota, died Tuesday, July 7, 2020 at his home.

 Ronald Lillestol was born April 12, 1955 to Duane and Arlene (Friskop) Lillestol.
-He attended DeLamere School from first-sixth grade, then Wyndmere Public Schools, graduating in 1973.
-He was active in band and FFA, twice attending National Conventions.
+He attended DeLamere School from first-sixth grades, then Wyndmere Public Schools, graduating in 1973.
+He was active in band and FFA, twice attending national conventions.

 Blessed be his memory.